 It’s never fun to think about worst-case scenarios, but having a contingency plan is one of the smartest things you can do for your finances.
 What happens if you lose your job?
 What if you have a major medical emergency?
 While we can’t predict these events, we can prepare for them.

-Your emergency fund is the first line of defense, but it’s also helpful to have a financial backup plan.
-Maybe it’s liquidating some investments if necessary or having a side hustle that can help generate extra income.
-You want to know what your options are in case things don’t go according to plan.
+Your emergency fund is the first line of defense, but having a financial backup plan is also helpful.
+Maybe it’s liquidating some investments if necessary or having a side hustle to help generate extra income.
+You want to know your options in case things don’t go according to plan.

 Think of a contingency plan as financial peace of mind.
 It’s knowing that even if life takes an unexpected turn, you’ve got options.
 You’ve built a safety net.
 You’ve taken control of your financial future.
 And that’s a powerful feeling.